forcedotcom/salesforcedx-vscode/docs/articles/getting-started/migrate-from-forcecom-ide.md

 You can develop against any org using the same workflows you are accustomed to using with Force.com IDE.
 This article walks through two techniques for migrating your existing project from Force.com IDE to VS Code.

 > NOTICE: The features mentioned in this article are in beta.
-If you find any bugs or have feedback, please [open a GitHub issue](../bugs-and-feedback).
+If you find any bugs or have feedback, [open a GitHub issue](../bugs-and-feedback).

 ## Why You Need to Migrate

-Before you begin your migration, it is important to understand the difference between the project structure of a Force.com IDE project and a VS Code project.
-There are two primary differences that will affect you.
+Before you begin your migration, it’s important to understand the difference between the project structure of a Force.com IDE project and a VS Code project.
+There are two primary differences that affect you: the Salesforce DX project file and the format of your local source.

 ### 1. Project File

 Every Salesforce project in VS Code must include a `sfdx-project.json` file.
-This file specifies various project-level options such as which type of org you are working against (production, sandbox, etc.) and where your source code is stored on your local workstation.
+This file specifies various project-level options, such as which type of org you are working against (production, sandbox, etc.) and where your source code is stored on your local workstation.
 For information about the `sfdx-project.json` file, see [Salesforce DX Project Configuration](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_ws_config.htm) in the _Salesforce DX Developer Guide_.

 ### 2. Source Format

-Salesforce projects in VS Code use a new format and directory structure for storing metadata.
-This is called the [source format](Source-Format).
+Salesforce projects use a new format and directory structure for local metadata called [source format](Source-Format).
 This format is optimized for working with version control.
 It has characteristics such as objects that are expanded into multiple directories and files, and the ability to work directly with static resources.
 However, this also means you can’t just open your existing project in VS Code and expect it to work.
 You need to convert it to the new format.

 ## Decide Which Migration Process to Use